Are the White Spots on Plant Leaves Mildew?

 Nutrient Deficiency

-Though it’s not the major cause, it's possible that nutrient deficiency is the one behind the white spots on your plant leaves.
+Though it’s not the major cause, nutrient deficiency may be the one behind the white spots on your plant leaves.
 To be more specific, a lack of nitrogen or iron is likely to cause the white or near-white spots.

 However, while these deficiencies do cause discoloration, they more commonly result in a yellowing of the leaves rather than white spots.
 Additionally, sick plants due to nutrient deficiency often manifest on older leaves first.
 That’s to say, if there are no clear signs on older leaves but white spots on new leaves, chances are it’s not a nutrient deficiency-driven issue.